Volvo to limit its future cars to 112 mph top speed

 CHECK OUT: Volvo green-lighted to test self-driving cars in Sweden

 Volvo has said there are three areas it wants to focus on in terms of safety: speeding, intoxicated driving, and distracted driving.
 The major push for new safety reforms comes is part of its Vision 2020 strategy that it laid out in 2008.
-In 2013, the automaker bolstered the strategy and said that its goal is not only for there to be no fatalities in its cars built after 2020.
+In 2013, the automaker bolstered the strategy and said that its goal was for zero fatalities in its cars built after 2020.

 Although active safety systems such as automatic emergency braking can reduce the likelihood of a crash or help make the impact less severe, Volvo said there are "gaps" that must be addressed to achieve its Vision 2020 goal.